tseever/react-native-config/README.md

 #### Windows (UWP)

 The basic idea in Windows is to have one Build Configuration per environment file, so you can easily alternate between them.
+The environment will be set by the configuration name, but the build steps are shared by the entire solution.

 Start by creating a new Build Configuration: